Feinwerkbau Spring Air Pistol Collection

 Here is a collection of Feinwerkbau spring pistols in deluxe cases and polystyrene factory packaging.

 First up, a very early cased FWB 65, housing pistol serial number 2213, with sleeved barrel, which dates from about 1966.
-This was the only foam and flock fitted case designed for the 'sporter' grips only.
+This was the only foam and flock fitted case designed to hold a pistol with the 'sporter' grips alone.
 Later cases were designed to accommodate both sporter and adjustable match grips.

 Like other deluxe cases, the interior is electric blue flock over yellow moulded foam rubber.
 The flock is prone to wearing off and the foam rubber tearing with use, especially around the rear and front sights.